tekwiz/apollo/README.markdown

 Installation
 ------------

-    gem install workflow
+    gem install apollo

-Alternatively you can just download the lib/workflow.rb and put it in the lib folder of your Rails or Ruby application.
+Alternatively you can just download the lib/apollo.rb and put it in the lib folder of your Rails or Ruby application.